 Diverse Camping Styles

 One of Maine’s great qualities is its diversity in general and certainly in camping opportunities.
-(There are 229 campgrounds listed in this GUIDE – and all vary.)
+(There are over 185 campgrounds listed in the Maine Camping Guide – and all vary.)
 Because of this great diversity, it is advisable that you take some time to plan your vacation and campground choices.

 Campgrounds also vary widely in location and accessibility.
 This is significant because of trip-planning in general, along with accessibility of things you want to see and do.
 Consider what the campground offers and what the area offers.
 And finally, what facilities are offered to accommodate specific camping equipment.
 Campgrounds are as varied as campers.